 Certain part of the train traffic takes place inside tunnels.
 In the past, building the railway tunnels was mostly motivated by an engineering necessity.
-Tunnels were built, for example, to pass trough a mountain, to arrange traffic under a river or to avoid a swampy soil.
-Nowadays, the tunnels are employed not only to satisfy purely engineering needs, but also to fulfil rapidly growing environmental requirements - they should provide the noise and the vibration level reduction.
+Tunnels were built, for example, to pass trough a mountain, to arrange traffic under a river or to a swampy soil.
+Nowadays, the tunnels are employed not only to satisfy purely engineering needs, but also to fulfil rapidly growing environmental requirements - they should provide the noise and vibration level reduction.

-One has to be aware, however, that moving in a tunnel, a high-speed train still may cause significant vibrations of the ground surface.
-How high is the level of these vibrations?
+One has to be aware, however, that moving in a tunnel, a high-speed train still may provide a significant level of vibration on the ground surface.
+How high is this level?
 How does it depend on the train speed?
 How wide is the vibration spectrum and whether it overlaps frequency ranges, unfavourable for the human being?
 These questions and many other ones should be carefully analysed by railroad engineers.